-A fermentation expert will have experience in culturing microorganisms at lab scale and the ability to develop an efficient process and optimize it for required outcomes.
-The outcomes will depend on the product being made – this can be biomass e.g. single cell protein animal feed or yeast for the food and brewing industry; intracellular products made by the cells e.g. proteins or nucleic acids; secreted products made by the cells, e.g. proteins or antibiotics; or metabolic products, e.g. ethanol, butanol or organic acids.
-Fermentation experts will develop a process that maximizes product quality and yield while minimizing cost.
-They will develop a process that is environmentally aligned and will aim to use sustainable and cheap feedstocks while maximizing the rate of production ensuring process intensity to minimize plant costs.
+A fermentation expert combines the scientific training of a microbiologist with the process and plant knowledge of the chemical engineer, and experience with a range of process types and microbial platforms is part of the makeup of an experienced practitioner.
+The expert will have experience in culturing microorganisms at a lab scale and the ability to develop an efficient process and optimize it for required outcomes.
+The outcomes will depend on the product being made.
+These might include biomass, e.g., single-cell protein animal feed or yeast for the food and brewing industry; intracellular products made by the cells, e.g., proteins or nucleic acids; secreted products made by the cells, e.g., proteins or antibiotics; or metabolic products, e.g., ethanol, butanol or organic acids.
+Fermentation experts help develop a process that maximizes product quality and yield while minimizing cost.
+They help develop environmentally aligned processes and aim to use sustainable and cheap feedstocks while maximizing the production rate, ensuring process intensity to minimize plant costs.